johnseto/SolisAgileManager/README.md

 * By clicking the `x` next to any charge/discharge slot, you can apply an override which will cancel the charge action and return that slot to `Do Nothing`.

+### Technical Considerations

+A couple of people have raised concerns about the number of writes a half-hourly process will make to the SolisCloud API, and consequently the Inverter EEPROM.
+Excessive writes could result in a reduced longevity of the EEPROM (which generally have a limit on the total number of writes they can manage).

+To work around this, the app applies Charging, Discharging and 'no charge' instructions in batches.
+So for example, if the stratgy is as follows:

+* 06:00-06:30 Do Nothing
+* 06:30-07:00 Do Nothing
+* 07:00-07:30 Charge
+* 07:30-08:00 Charge
+* 08:00-08:30 Charge
+* 08:30-09:00 Charge
+* 09:00-09:30 Do Nothing
+* 09:30-10:00 Do Nothing

+Then the actual calls are conflated to the following:

+* 06:00-07:00 Set inverter charge slot to 00:00-00:00 to turn off charging
+* 07:00-09:00 Set inverter charge slot to 07:00-09:00 to charge for 2 hours
+* 09:00-10:00 Set inverter charge slot to 00:00-00:00 to turn off charging

+This optimisation means that the absolute minimum number of `control` API calls are made, and hence the minimum number of Inverter EEPROM writes are carried out.

 ### Coming Soon:

 * A future feature enhancement is to allow the app to determine if Octopus prices fall below zero for a certain